loreggarcia/Exerc-cio-de-programa-o---semana-6/lista_01.md

 d) Remover completamente a verificação if (a || b === 0)

+Resposta: A alternativa correta é a letra A, pois apenas nessa alternativa um valor é atribuido para "a" e para "b" tendo a condição do código para a ou b com este valor
 ______
 **3) Ao executar esse código, qual será a saída no console?
 Indique a alternativa correta e justifique sua resposta.**
 ```javascript